JOURNEY

 Localrent is my preferred car rental company here.
 Localrent has the biggest selection of rental cars in Montenegro and they work with local agencies so you get prices 5-25% below what the big brands can offer.
 They also have amazing service.

-Kotor Old Town is a breathtaking place and one of Montenegro’s must-see sights.
-With a history spanning over 2,000 years, this walled town is stunningly beautiful.
+Kotor Old Town is one of Montenegro’s must-see sights.
+With a history spanning over 2,000 years, this walled town is both historic and beautiful.

-It's compact, with pedestrian-only narrow streets.
-As you wander, you'll discover Baroque palaces, historic churches, government buildings, and quaint squares filled with cafes and restaurants.
+The town's pedestrian-only narrow streets are lined with Baroque palaces, historic churches, government buildings, and quaint squares filled with cafes and restaurants.

-Kotor is famous for its cats, especially around Wood Square.
-They add a unique charm to the town.
+Kotor is also famous for its cats, especially around Wood Square, where you'll find most of them.
 Click here to find out more about how Kotor Kitties works to improve the lives of these cats.

 You should plan to spend about 2-3 hours exploring Kotor Old Town.